-On the basis of the Application; the First Stipulation; the Second Stipulation; the public witnesses testimony; the testimony and exhibits of CWSNC witnesses Liskoff, Ahern, and Lashua; the testimony and exhibits of Public Staff witnesses Fernald, Henry, Zhang, Casselberry, and Craig; and the entire record in this proceeding, the Commission is of the opinion that the provisions of the First Stipulation and Second Stipulation are just and reasonable.
-Accordingly, the Commission makes the following water and sewer utility service to customers in 31 counties in North Carolina.
-CWSNC is a wholly-owned subsidiary of Utilities, Inc.1
+On the basis of the Application; the First Stipulation; the Second Stipulation; the customer witness testimony; the testimony and exhibits of CWSNC witnesses David Liskoff and Pauline Ahern; the testimony of CWSNC witness Martin Lashua; the testimony and exhibits of Public Staff witnesses Katherine A. Fernald, Windley E. Henry, Fenge Zhang, Gina Y. Casselberry, and Calvin C. Craig, III; and the entire record in this proceeding, the Commission is of the opinion that the provisions of the First Stipulation and Second Stipulation are just and reasonable.
+Accordingly, the Commission makes the following: